JACマガジン

 What is Specified Skilled Worker (ii)?
 Check out Specified Skills System

-In order to resolve the labor shortage at construction sites, the Immigration Control and Refugee Recognition Act was amended at the extraordinary Diet session in 2018 to create a new residence status known as "Specified Skills."
+In order to solve the labor shortage at construction sites, the Immigration Control and Refugee Recognition Act was amended at the extraordinary session of the Diet in 2018, and a new status of residence called "Specified Skills" was created.

-Under Specified Skills, foreign nationals are accepted with the same treatment as Japanese people.
+Specified Skills accepts foreigners with the same treatment as Japan people.

-Until now, trainees who had previously returned to their home countries after completing their training can now be invited back and directly accepted into Japan.
+In the past, those who had returned to their home countries after completing the training can now be called back and accepted directly.

-As of May 2024, the following 16 fields are available for employment under Specified Skilled Worker (i).
+As of May 2024, the following 16 fields are available for Specified Skilled Worker (i).

 • nursing care